Dogs have a special place in everyone’s hearts. These animals have long been referred to as “man’s best friend”, and it is not without reason.

 The Air Carrier Access Act (ACAA) previously used to allow all ESAs in the cabin of a plane for free.
 However, the ACAA has since been updated and unfortunately ESAs are treated as regular pets on airplanes now.
 This means that airlines can charge a pet fee, and can make your ESA ride in the cargo if it’s too large or there are too many other pet reservations.

-If planes trigger your anxiety (or other mental conditions) and you need support from your furry friend during takeoff and landing, it may be beneficial to see if registering your ESA as a psychiatric service animal is right for you.
+If planes trigger your anxiety (or other mental conditions) and you need support from your dog during takeoff and landing, it may be beneficial to see if registering your ESA as a psychiatric service animal is right for you.
+You’ll have to go through training, but it may be worth it.
 Service animals have more legal protections than ESAs, and you won’t have to worry about leaving your emotional support in cargo.

-Register your animal with the USSA’s emotional support services today and say goodbye to the woes that people face when traveling or living with companion dogs.
+Register your animal with the USSA’s emotional support services today and say goodbye to the woes that people face when living with companion dogs.

 A companion certificate will give you easier access to animal-restricted places, and you can also get your companion dog a vest or tag.
 The official or professional look will help to avoid arguments and unnecessary checks with security personnel and other administrators along your journey.